Fabrizio-Caruso/CROSS-LIB/README.md

 An installation is not strictly necessary because Cross-Lib can be used through GitHub Codespaces on any browser.
 For an actual installation you can use
-- the pre-build docker image,
+- the pre-built docker image,
 - the dockerfile to build an image or
 - a clone of this repository, which requires some dependencies (compilers and a few tools).

-For the details click <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/INSTALL.md"><b>Installation</b></a>
+For the details click on <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/INSTALL.md"><b>Installation</b></a>

 -------------------------------------------